ancientyolklore/ancientyolklore.github.io/_posts/2025-06-01-welcome-to-ancient-yolk-lore.md

 To get started locally, read the **Getting Started** guide in the documentation section.
 It walks through cloning the repo, installing dependencies, and spinning up a development server.

-Thanks for visiting—more to come soon!
+Thanks for visitingï¿½more to come soon!